-If you choose Yield strength, you can further define the model.
-From the Total yield strength drop down list, select any or all the check boxes to plot the respective contributing elements to the yield strength.
-You can click Configuration panel to fine tune the model.
+If you choose Yield strength as an Axis variable, you can further define the model.
+From the drop down list, select any or all the check boxes listed below to plot the respective contributing elements to the yield strength.
+Click Configuration panel to fine tune the model.
 The greyed out sections (e.g. the Matrix and Precipitate phases) are defined on the Precipitation Calculator and cannot be changed.